Oluwatosin1620/LITA-Projects-Assignment/README.md

 ![Total Sales by Region](https://github.com/user-attachments/assets/e21be676-1260-43d9-8733-0bd46bafbff7)

 **key Finding**
-Based on this analysis, the South Region has the highest sales followed by the East Region, while the West Region has the lowest sales.
-Though the business is doing well in all regions, the business should put more focus on the South Region which has a huge sales difference from others.
+Based on this analysis, the South Region has the highest sales, followed by the East Region, while the West Region has the lowest sales.
+Though the business is doing well in all regions, it should focus more on the South Region, which has a huge sales difference from others.

 2. **Product that was sold the most**;